aws-samples/sample-ray-on-amazon-sagemaker-training-jobs/README.md

 ### Environment Variables Reference

+All parameters above can also be set as environment variables via the `environment` dict in your ModelTrainer or Estimator configuration.
+Environment variables are used as fallback when the corresponding command line argument is not provided.

 | Variable              | Type   | Required | Description                                                                                 |
 | --------------------- | ------ | -------- | ------------------------------------------------------------------------------------------- |
 | `head_instance_group` | string | No       | Alternative way to set head instance group name (heterogeneous clusters only)               |